Keyboard shortcuts

 --no-color Disable colored output

--h, --help Print help
+-h, --help Print help (see more with '--help')

-Running git-loom with no command is equivalent to git loom status.
+Running git loom with no command is equivalent to git loom status.

 All commands that accept a target (commit, branch, or file) support short IDs — the compact identifiers shown in the status output.
 You can also use full git hashes, branch names, or partial hashes.